nshea3/academic-kickstart/content/home/about.md

 # Biography

-Nicholas Shea is a part-time student.
+Nicholas Shea is a part time student.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.